NM-TAFE/dip-por-player-hashmap/README.md

 - Review the concepts of hash maps and their implementation in Python.
 Understand how they can be used to optimize search and retrieval operations.
 - Analyze the existing code from the Double Linked List implementation and identify the relevant player data to be used in the hash map.
-- Consider the appropriate hash function to use for mapping player data to the hash map.
+- Consider the appropriate hash function for mapping player data to the hash map.
 - Develop a comprehensive testing plan to ensure the correctness and efficiency of your hash map implementation.
-- Follow the provided guidelines for testing and ensure that your code meets the specified quality standards.
+- Please follow the guidelines for testing and make sure that your code meets the specified quality standards.

 Remember, building upon existing code and integrating new data structures requires careful planning and attention to detail.
 Take your time to understand the requirements, design your approach, and test your code thoroughly.